 The mechanism of the reaction in acid media follows the steps given in the picture,

-- Ethylene dioxide, most impotent intermediate used for the production of different types of industrial organic compounds.
+- Ethylene dioxide is the most impotent intermediate used for the production of different types of industrial organic compounds.

 - It is used for the production of ethylene glycol.

-- When ethylene oxide heated is heated with methanol under pressure, the monomethyl ether of glycol is formed.
+- When it is heated with methanol under pressure, the monomethyl ether of glycol is formed.
 It is known as methyl cellosolve.
 The corresponding ethyl ether is known as ethyl cellosolve.
 Cellosolves are very useful solvents due to the presence of alcohol and ether functional groups.

-- It reacts with ammonia to form a mixture of three amino alcohol which are usually referred to as ethanolamines.
+- It reacts with ammonia to form a mixture of three amino alcohols which are usually referred to as ethanolamines.
 It is widely used for the preparation of emulsion.